awslabs/raf/docs/wiki/4_contrib_guide/Development-And-Pull-Request.md

 # SSH
 git clone https://github.com/YourAccount/meta.git --recursive
 ```

-**Create a new branch.** To avoid possible mess-ups, it is suggested to work on a new branch, instead of master.
+**Create a new branch.** To avoid possible mess-ups, it is suggested to work on a new branch, instead of `main`.
 You may create a new branch using the following commands.
 ```bash
 # Create a branch on your local machine
 git checkout -b AwesomeName